FactoryXCode/MfPack/README.md

 **Simple Player**

 *Demonstrates audio/video playback using the IMFPMediaPlayer and IMFPMediaPlayerCallback API.*
-*Note: This API is deprecated, but still functional in the latest Windows version.*
+*Note: This API is deprecated, but still functional in Windows 10 version 2004 (May 2020 update).*

 **© FactoryX.
 All rights reserved.***